The institutional members of the Phoenix consortium appear below. You can meet the researchers here.

 Katholieke Universiteit Leuven (KU Leuven)

 KU Leuven is a full university with 16 faculties organized in 3 groups: Humanities and Social Sciences; Science, Technology & Engineering; and Biomedical Sciences.
 It is Belgium’s oldest and largest university with more than 41.000 students (2012-2013), 6700 researchers and an annual research budget of 365 Meuro (2011‐2012).
-(These numbers reflect the situation before the integration of the University Colleges on October 1th, 2013).
 With 350 FP7 contracts (2/7/12), incl.
 43 ERC grants, KU Leuven is ranked the 5th resp.
 8th university in Europe.
 Circuits and MEMS research at the KU Leuven is concentrated in the research unit MICAS in the Department of Electrical Engineering – ESAT at the Faculty of Engineering Sciences.

 Rheinisch-Westfaelische Technische Hochschule Aachen (RWTH Aachen) RWTH Aachen University is one of Germany’s leading universities of technology founded in 1870.
 It offers degrees in the different engineering areas, natural sciences, and medicine as well as in humanities, business and economics.
 The Institute of Communications Technologies and Embedded Systems (ICE) is part of the Faculty of Electrical Engineering and Information Technology at RWTH Aachen.
 The institute is structured into three tightly connected research groups (algorithms, architectures, and tools), thus, covering all major aspects of system design.